KartoffelChipss/LifeStealZ/README.md

   prefix: "&8[&cLifeStealZ&8]"
   newVersionAvailable: "&7A new version of LifeStealZ is available!\n&c<click:OPEN_URL:https://modrinth.com/plugin/lifestealz/versions>https://modrinth.com/plugin/lifestealz/versions</click>"
   usageError: "&cUsage: %usage%"
+  playerNotFound: "&cPlayer not found!"
+  worldNotWhitelisted: "&cThis world is not whitelisted for LifeStealZ!"
+  specifyPlayerOrBePlayer: "&cYou need to either specify a player or be a player yourself!"
   noPermissionError: "&cYou don't have permission to use this!"
   noPlayerData: "&cThis player has not played on this server yet!"
   eliminateSuccess: "&7You successfully eliminated &c%player%&7!"